fmarquezg/fmarquezg.github.io/_posts/2017-09-30-CH14s_Heatmaps.md

 <br>

-In this post I'm proposing a way to identify which players can be compared to each other based on their field positioning.
+In this post I'm proposing a method to identify which players can be compared to each other based on their field positioning.
 To keep this simple I will compare only players' heatmaps.
 The control in here will be the greatest striker to bless this Earth....
 Javier "Chicharito" Hernandez (aka Chichadios).
+In other words, I will discover which players move around the same areas as Hernandez and thus, which player stats can be 'fairly' compared.

 <br>